ZahariaI/Tarom-Jira/Manual_Testing_Project_For__Tarom.md

 <h4> 1.1.2 Entry criteria defined </h4>

-1)Test environment up and running

-2)Smoke testing passed

-3)Permissions available

-4)Business requirements are available and agreed, completed by the analyst
+1) Business requirements are available and agreed, completed by the analyst

-5)Roles and responsibilities established and agreed
+2) Roles and responsibilities established and agreed

-6)Projects risks identified and mitigated
+3) Projects risks identified and mitigated

-7)Deadlines established
+4) Deadlines established

-8)Objectives of testing established, communicated within the team
+5) Objectives of testing established, communicated within the team

 <h4> 1.1.3 Exit criteria defined </h4>